Buy a real Christmas tree ready for decoration.

 The Day in Detail:

-Mrs. C says: It’s a little more than a week since I last put on my serious social hat to firm up festive arrangements.
-Even then, I was left with question marks over certain people and events.
-Before I do another thing this wonderful day, I intend to ring, email or text my family and friends and finalise as much as I possibly can for our Christmas get-togethers.
+Mrs. C says: It’s a little more than a week since I last put on my serious social hat to firm up festive arrangements, albeit that socialising has taken on a very different air this year and some of my normal gatherings will not be taking place.
+Nonetheless, there will be get-togethers in small groups or via Zoom and Skype, with friends and family here and abroad.
+Before I do another thing this wonderful day, I intend to ring, email or text many of them and finalise as much as I possibly can for our Christmas plans.
 I need to nail down dates and times and put them in my diary, so that the ‘ifs’ and ‘maybes’ aren’t swimming uncontrollably around my head.
-I might not hear back from everyone today – or catch everyone in – but if I start today, then I’ll be certain of my social engagements within the next couple of days.
-How about you?
-Before the day is done, I will start a Christmas tradition that involves Mr. Scrooge.
+Then, before the day is done, I will start a Christmas tradition that involves Mr. Scrooge.

 Mrs. C: Oh no, my dear little friend.
 I intend merely to start reading Charles Dickens’s classic “A Christmas Carol”.
 It’s a must and, for me, an annual tradition.
 I’ll enjoy it all the more knowing I’ve picked out a quite perfect real Christmas tree.
 That’s the most joyous task of all today.
 I’ve got the artificial one in the hall beautifully decorated.
 But I need that fresh pine smell in the house at Christmas and so I have a second tree in the living room.
-I sometimes buy the tree, leave it in the garage for a couple of days to acclimatise and then bring it inside and decorate it.
+I have the tree delivered from a local farm, leave it in the garage for a couple of days to acclimatise and then bring it inside and decorate it.
 But I fully understand many of you will want to decorate them immediately.
 In fact, many of you will have already done so at the weekend.
-So do whatever suits you best and have fun if you decide to trim the tree today.
+We mentioned this very fact on that particular day of the calendar countdown.
+Now we reiterate, do whatever suits you best and have fun if you decide to trim the tree today.
 Hope you are enjoying the tree in all its glory if you decorated it at the weekend or earlier.

 Ed Elf: I’m very much up for decorating the real tree today.
 Go on Mrs. C…please!
 Please!
 Mrs. C: He’s gonna be hard to resist.

-- Buy a real Christmas tree ready for decoration either today or in a few days time – whatever fits your schedule.
+- Take delivery of a real Christmas tree ready for decoration either today or in a few days – whatever fits your schedule.

-- Start to finalise your social arrangements for the holiday period – determining to have this complete in the next few days.
+- Finalise as best you can your social arrangements, such as they can be in this re-shaped world, for the Christmas period – determining to have this complete in the next few days.

 - Start reading the classic book that is “A Christmas Carol”.